 Affirmative Informal (Tú) Commands

 Tú commands are the singular form of informal commands.
-You can use affirmative tú commands to tell a friend, family member of the same age or younger, classmate, child, or pet to do something.
+You can use affirmative tú commands to tell a friend, family member the same age as you or younger, classmate, child, or pet to do something.
 To tell somebody not to do something, you would use a negative tú command.
-This article covers affirmative informal commands (also called informal imperative) in all their forms.
+This article covers affirmative tú commands (also called the informal imperative) in all their forms.

 Affirmative Tú Command

 For regular verbs, you will simply use the third-person singular form of the present indicative to form an affirmative tú command.

 Forming Commands with -ar Verbs

 - For verbs that end in -ar, add the third-person singular ending -a to the stem